 - Which exercise types should you be focusing on?

 - How do you implement them in a starter program for your client?

 - How will this progress as they advance?

-Once you have done that, then you can base your starting program on those exercises that you see as the most important.
+Once you have done that, you can base your starting program on the exercises you see as the most important.

 Don’t forget your client’s goals

 Yes, I’m on about them again.